cfpb/ccdb5-api/README.md

 * django - Web framework
 * django-localflavor - Country-specific Django helpers
 * djangorestframework - Rest API framework
-* elasticsearch - low level client for Elasticsearch
+* opensearch-py - low level client for OpenSearch
 * requests - http requests to get different data format

 ## Setup & Running
-This repository assumes that you have an instance of elasticsearch running with complaint data set up and running.
+This repository assumes that you have an instance of opensearch or elasticsearch running with complaint data set up and running.

 ### Environment Variables
 This project uses environment variables and uses autoenv to automatically define environment variables and launch the virtualenv upon cding to the project folder.